Nitrokey/nitrokey-documentation/nextbox/faq/generic.rst

 **Q:** Is the WiFi on the Raspberry PI 4B physically available and working?
   Yes, physically the WiFi is available and working, but not used/managed by the NextBox App.
 If you know what you are doing you can configure and use it, if works although being inside the NextBox casing.
-Nevertheless, please